 (4) The price to be paid for petroleum or products thereof purchased by the Governor pursuant to the right of pre-emption conferred by subsection (1) shall, failing mutual agreement between the Minister and the vendor, be determined by arbitration under the provisions of the Commercial Arbitration Act 1985.

 [Section 13 amended by No. 12 of 1990 s.
-8.]
+8; No. 42 of 2010 s.
+62(15).]

 14. Land comprised in a permit, drilling reservation, lease or licence may be entered for certain purposes